Forestry and Wildfires

 The prohibited period for the burning of growing vegetation runs from 1 March to 31 August.
 All members of rural communities can assist and share responsibility for the protection of our countryside, forest resource and property.
 Awareness of the real threat from fire, forward planning, co-operation and effective prevention mechanisms are critical elements to achieve this.

-The current Forest Fire Danger Rating can be consulted on the homepage of this website.
-This index provides information on the fire risk in different areas throughout Ireland taking into account current and past weather conditions.
+The current Forest Fire Danger Rating can be consulted on this website.

 Teagasc Forestry tweets (@teagascforestry) also provide regular updates during periods of high fire risk.